freenas/freenas-docs/userguide/storage.rst

        down.
     #endif truenas

 #.
-Highlight the pool that contains the disk you just replaced and
+Highlight the pool that contains the recently replaced disk.
-    click :guilabel:`Create Passphrase` and enter the new passphrase.
+    Click :guilabel:`Create Passphrase` and enter the new passphrase.
     The old passphrase can be reused if desired.

 #.
-Highlight the pool that contains the disk you just replaced and
+Highlight the pool that contains the recently replaced disk and
-    click the :guilabel:`Download Key` button to save the new encryption key.
+    click :guilabel:`Download Key` to save the new encryption key.
 Since the old key will no longer function, any old keys can be safely discarded.

 #.
-Highlight the pool that contains the disk that was just replaced
+Highlight the pool that contains the recently replaced disk
-    and click the :guilabel:`Add Recovery Key` button to save the new recovery key.
+    and click :guilabel:`Add Recovery Key` to save the new recovery key.
 The old recovery key will no longer function, so it can be safely discarded.